sugarskins/csgo-steam-eth-trade/README.md

 * csgo-steam-eth-contract - the Solidity contract supports the ability to purchase CS:GO items with the wear and paintseed properties using ETH.
 * steamcommunity-chainlink-adapter - Chainlink adapter for access to data o the Steam Community market.
 * csgo-trade-frontend - Frontend for interacting with the previously defined Solidity contract for viewing sale listings and for submitting purchase offers.
+* csgo-trade-vendor-backend - a CLI backend for deploying a trade contracts, posting and deleting listings, requesting item delivery confirmations

 ## Local development setup